Theory of Coulomb blockaded transport in realistic Majorana nanowires: Tunneling rate expressed in LDOS/DOS

-Note that the eigen-wave function already includes all the internal degree of freedom (spin up and spin down), so the LDOS/DOS also traces out these internal degree of freedom as well.
+Note that the eigenwave function already includes all the internal degree of freedom (spin up and spin down), so the LDOS and DOS also traces out these internal degrees of freedom as well.

-For the SC states and metallic states, we can take the robust total DOS Eq.\eqref{rho_SC} and Eq.\eqref{rho_tot} into Eq.\eqref{tunneling_DOS}.
+For the SC states and metallic states, we can take the robust total DOS equations \eqref{rho_SC} and \eqref{rho_tot} into \eqref{tunneling_DOS}.
 On the contrary, since generally the LDOS $\rho_L^\sigma(x,\epsilon)$ has some finite linewidth below the gap, we cannot assume $a$ to be infinitesimal.
-We can just stick to Eq.\eqref{int_LDOS}, but extend the size of $a$ and integrate completely over one bound state, for the eigen-states below the superconducting gap.
+We can just stick to Eq. \eqref{int_LDOS}, but extend the size of $a$ and integrate completely over one bound state, for the eigen-states below the superconducting gap.

-There are some technical subtleties to have the perfect integral of Eq.\eqref{int_LDOS}: \begin{enumerate} \item The infinitesimal imaginary part from Green's function method ($\delta$) must be much smaller than the energy spacing between states.
-This means our probe resolution needs to be sharp enough to distinguish two states. \item The grid spacing for the integral needs to be much smaller than the imaginary part of the Green's function $\delta$ (the width of the LDOS peak), which is the scale on which the integrand is smooth. \item Eq.\eqref{int_LDOS} is wrong for degenerate states, so it cannot be used at energy crossing.
+There are some technical subtleties to have the perfect integral of Eq. \eqref{int_LDOS}: \begin{enumerate} \item The infinitesimal imaginary part from Green's function method ($\delta$) must be much smaller than the energy spacing between states.
+This means our probe resolution needs to be sharp enough to distinguish two states. \item The grid spacing for the integral needs to be much smaller than the imaginary part of the Green's function $\delta$ (the width of the LDOS peak), which is the scale on which the integrand is smooth. \item Equation \eqref{int_LDOS} is wrong for degenerate states, so it cannot be used at energy crossing.
 Therefore, we have to follow the procedure of Sec.~\ref{sec:level1_4_2} to calculate the tunneling rates. \end{enumerate}